AFUDIrk/CADDeck/README.md

 ## Touch panel
 The touch panel is inspired by Dustin Watt's FreeTouchDeck project (https://github.com/DustinWatts/FreeTouchDeck.git), which I modified to increase the number of buttons. etc. (https://github.com/andrewfernie/FreeTouchDeckWT32.git).
-For this project I added joystick, encoder and button support.
+For this project I added joystick, Hallsensor and button support.
 The easiest way to get this going is to use a WT32-SC01 card (http://www.wireless-tag.com/portfolio/wt32-sc01/).
 Buy the base board, not the "Plus" version, as the Plus uses a parallel interface to the LCD panel and doesn't leave enough IO lines free for the joystick and buttons. etc. The board contains an ESP32 module and a 3.5 inch LCD with a capacitive touchscreen.